Frequently Asked Questions

 2. What will the cost of my medication be with a Licensed Commercial Producer?

 Each producer will be setting their own pricing.
 Patients can expect to spend about $7-$12 per gram.
+Several licensed commercial producers do have compassionate pricing models for patients receiving disability or assistance payments.

 3. Is my authorization to possess still good after March 31, 2014?